 What If It’s A Problem With The Compressor?

 Sometimes a compressor can go bad or even overheat when over-taxed.
-In some of these cases, some basic maintenance might be all that’s needed to get the system operating correctly.
+In some of these cases, basic maintenance might be needed to get the system operating correctly.

-If you’re the RV’s air conditioner system not blowing cold air or overheats easily, the coils and fins may need to be cleaned and dusted.
-While you are at it, you should also check the roof portions of the AC unit for leaks, loose bolts or gaskets.
+If you’re the RV’s air conditioner system not blowing cold air or overheating easily, the coils and fins may need to be cleaned and dusted.
+While you are at it, you should also check the roof portions of the AC unit for leaks, loose bolts, or gaskets.

 If you notice ice or frost buildup, you might be low on freon, and the unit needs to be recharged.
 Some automotive stores sell cans of freon that you can use to recharge a vehicle or RV’s AC system.

 If you want to go this route, make sure you spring the extra money for a quality one.
 This isn’t the sort of thing you want to skimp on!

 If the air conditioner unit is noisy, there may be something out of place or something that is interfering with the motors.